-Print Date: 24/05/2022 Pure Gum Turpentine
+Issue Date: 24/05/2022Print Date: 24/05/2022

-- · A range of exothermic decomposition energies for double bonds is given as 40-90 kJ/mol.
-The relationship between energy of decomposition and processing hazards has been the subject of discussion; it is suggested that values of energy released per unit of mass, rather than on a molar basis (J/g) be used in the assessment.
-For example, in 'open vessel processes' (with man-hole size openings, in an industrial setting), substances with exothermic decomposition energies below 500 J/g are unlikely to present a danger, whilst those in 'closed vessel processes' (opening is a safety valve or bursting disk) present some danger where the decomposition energy exceeds 150 J/g.
-BRETHERICK: Handbook of Reactive Chemical Hazards.
-4th Edition - · The reaction of ozone with alkenes is believed to proceed via the formation of a vibrationally excited Primary Ozonide (POZ) which falls apart to give a vibrationally excited Criegee Intermediate (CI) The CI can decompose to give OH radicals, or be stabilised.
-This may be of relevance in atmospheric chemistry - · Violent explosions at low temperatures in ammonia synthesis gas units have been traced to the addition products of dienes and nitrogen dioxide - Avoid reaction with oxidising agents
+'closed vessel processes' (opening is a safety valve or bursting disk) present some danger where the decomposition energy exceeds 150 J/g.
+BRETHERICK: Handbook of Reactive Chemical Hazards, 4th Edition

+- The reaction of ozone with alkenes is believed to proceed via the formation of a vibrationally excited Primary Ozonide (POZ) which falls apart to give a vibrationally excited Criegee Intermediate (CI) The CI can decompose to give OH radicals, or be stabilised.
+This may be of relevance in atmospheric chemistry. - · Violent explosions at low temperatures in ammonia synthesis gas units have been traced to the addition products of dienes and nitrogen dioxide - Avoid reaction with oxidising agents